+Surgery is not typically prescribed for GORD sufferers unless all other options have been exhausted.
 Initial treatment should always be with anti-acid medication.
-However, when medication is inadequate at controlling acid reflux symptoms and damage is occurring to the oesophagus, anti-reflux surgery may be indicated to control symptoms, allow healing of the oesophagus, prevent further damage or allow potentially cancerous change to regress.
+However, when medication and lifestyle changes are inadequate at controlling acid reflux symptoms and damage is occurring to the oesophagus, anti-reflux surgery may be indicated to control symptoms, prevent further damage, or allow potentially cancerous change to regress.

-The surgery is extremely effective in controlling acid reflux and the majority of patients will come off anti-acid medication at 1 month after surgery.
+This surgery is extremely effective in controlling acid reflux and the majority of patients will come off anti-acid medication one month after surgery.